FarsetLabs/member-handbook/rooms/workshop/laser_safe_materials.md

 Settings contributed by @caolanxyz

-Tested on a Tesco Large Pumpkin.
+Tested on a slab of a Tesco Large Pumpkin with crumb tray removed.**Always place something below the pumpkin as it will make surfaces sticky**

 I used a very low pattern density @ 75 lines/cm to maximise speed as quality isnt a huge issue when you're lasering pumpkins.
 YMMV

 | Effect  | Speed | Power | Notes                           |
 | ------- | ----- | ----- | ------------------------------  |